asim-shrestha/snake-arena/cmpt383.md

 The final project for CMPT383 by Asim Shrestha.

 ## Topic Idea
 This project is called <b>Snake Arena</b> and is inspired by [BattleSnake](https://play.battlesnake.com/), an online AI competition in which you create your own snake AI to battle other AI's.
 This project is a web app and serves as both a stand alone game of snake in which you battle amongst AI's and as a testing ground to build the best snake AI for future battle snake tournaments.
 The rules of the game and how to play may be confusing at first.
 Luckily, there is a tutorial modal that opens right when you visit the website!
 Please get a good read through of the modal prior to playing.
+PS: try maxing out all of the in game settings with one of the AI snakes and enjoy watching it fill up the board.

 ### Prominent Inclusions:
 - Ability to manually control a snake yourself and play against AI snakes.